ImpactInc/vfs/mysqlfs/Readme.md

 A NIO file system based on two MySQL tables.
 One for the directory structure and one for the block storage.
 The block size was arbitrarily chosen to be 8kB, which is probably too small for any meaningful production use, but easy to change.
+There are probably many opportunities for optimization.
+There is no form of caching used anywhere.

 There are limitations to the operations we support.
 Random access file operations are supported only through a hack, where a temporary file